 Her publishing company was overwhelmed and unprepared for her success, when previously they'd been ready to cancel her series.

 Pirating does affect us.
 It has the power to make us lose our paychecks and destroy our entire careers.
 So support an author if you want them to continue to write.

-Myth 8: All You Have To Do Is Write A Book.
-A Good Book Sells Itself.
+Myth 8: All You Have to Do Is Write a Book, as a Good Book Sells Itself

 In reality, writing the book is just the beginning.
 If you decide to publish your book traditionally, then it means convincing agents, editors, and publishing companies that your book is worth their time.
 Once it's published, you then have to convince advertisers to take your money (you'd be surprised, but many of them have strict rules for who they will and won't accept) and customers to buy your books.